Medical Assistant (MA) to RN

 Second, the length of time to complete depends on which and how many courses can be transferred.
 Several semesters can be shaved off if a few prerequisites are not needed.
 According to Achieve Test Prep, those who choose to "test out" of specific prerequisites can reduce their length of time in school by nine to twelve months, which is significant for those looking to get out into the workforce quicker.

 What Types of Schools Offer This Program?

-Because there are no direct MA to RN bridge programs, medical assistants would need to pursue the traditional education route, to include:
+Because there is no direct MA to RN bridge programs, medical assistants would need to pursue the traditional education route, to include: